About storage zones controller

 - For maximum security, use Citrix ADC or Citrix ADC VPX.

 - Use SSL-encrypted connections to ensure the security of information transmitted between your users and storage zones.
 If you are not using DMZ proxy servers, install an SSL certificate on the IIS service of all storage zones controllers.
 For a DMZ proxy server that terminates the client connection and uses HTTP, install an SSL certificate on the proxy server.
-Public certificates are required for standard zones or for restricted zones that have an external host name.
+Public certificates are required for standard zones.

 - To control connections to ShareFile, IP whitelisting is not a recommended security practice because connections originate from a number of servers in the ShareFile-managed cloud storage, as well as from each individual user device.
 IP blacklisting, however, is an effective network-level control if your site needs additional security.